Forums › Forums › SIMPOL Programming › Detail block design for SIMPOL

 make here are going to affect anyone using them.
 I want to keep peoples'

-options open as much as possible (that is the job of a tool kit after all).
+options open as much as possible (that is the job of a tool kit after all).> So the first thing is the sorting of the children.
+The data-aware

 > grid totally fails at this.
 For example, if I have a bunch of